droidwayin/GentleDynamics/README.md

 🔊 **Set your volume based on the loudest moments, at a moderate level where it isn't overwhelming for you.** Dialogue will remain clear and easy to hear, even in movies like Dune or Tenet, where quiet whispers contrast with loud action scenes.

-**Headphone Correction Howto**:
+**Headphone Correction How-To**:<br>
 If you are using an AutoEQ profile, place it above the limiter plugin.
-A -4 dB gain reduction is already applied at the third compressor.
-If your AutoEQ profile requires additional preamp reduction, apply only the difference at the AutoEQ correction plugin.
-For example, if the AutoEQ profile calls for a -6 dB preamp reduction, set -2 dB at the AutoEQ correction plugin.
-Make sure Autogain is off.
+All compressors already apply a -3 dB preamp reduction.
+If your AutoEQ profile requires further preamp reduction, apply only the remaining amount in the headphone correction plugin (either as a convolver or equalizer).
+For example, if the AutoEQ profile calls for a -6 dB preamp reduction, set -3 dB in the headphone correction plugin (Input in EasyEffects).
+Make sure Autogain is off if you are using a convolver.

 ## 👀 The Difference Between Profiles (Music)